How we are staying COVID-19 Secure

 Our charity shops and donation centre in Portchester

-We are pleased to announce we have reopened twelve of our charity shops as of Monday 21st September.
-We can’t wait to reopen all of our shops and see our fantastic supporters again – albeit at a safe distance!
+We are pleased to announce that all of our charity shops have now reopened.
+We can’t wait to see our fantastic supporters again.
 It is great to be able to get our shops back up and running after so many of our fundraising activities have been impacted by Covid-19.

-- We are asking staff and supporters to practice frequent hand washing with soap and sanitiser
+- We have installed hygiene stations in our shops and urge staff and supporters to practice frequent hand washing with soap and sanitiser

 We have taken all reasonable steps to help people work from home

-We have taken all reasonable steps to maintain a 2m distance in the workplace
+We continue to take reasonable steps to maintain social distancing in the workplace